 - Governor’s councils were established in Madras and Bombay.

-- The power of Governor General to override his Council was extended to all future Governor-generals.
+- The power of the Governor-General to override his Council was extended to all future Governors-general.

-- All the members in future to be paid salaries out of the Indian revenue.
+- All the members in the future to be paid salaries out of the Indian revenue.

 - All laws were translated into Indian languages.

-- Monopoly of trade with India was ended but monopoly of tea trade with China was allowed.
+- The monopoly of trade with India was ended but the monopoly of tea trade with China was allowed.

-- Monopoly of tea trade with China was abolished .Company was only to have political functions.
+- The monopoly of tea trade with China was abolished.
+The company was only to have political functions.